How to structure a cover letter (With example)

 Keep your cover letter to a single page made up of three paragraphs.
 You can add an extra middle paragraph if absolutely necessary.
 Before doing this, however, always ask yourself if you can communicate the essential information in fewer words.

-Margins and alignment
+Margins and Alignment

 Align your text to the left and use standard 1-inch margins all the way around.
 If your letter is spilling off onto a second page, first reread it and see if there’s anything you can cut.
 If you can’t cut anything, you can consider shrinking the margins to ¾" or ½”, but avoid going smaller than that so your cover letter doesn’t look squished on the page.

 Since an applicant tracking system may be parsing your cover letter, make sure you save your document in a compatible file format—either .doc or PDF.
-It’s also a good idea to rename your file to something specific, especially since hiring managers can see the file name of your online submission.
+It’s also a good idea to rename your file to something specific, especially since recruitment managers can see the file name of your online submission.
 Follow the format of First Name-Last Name-Cover-Letter (e.g. Tara-Treadwell-cover-letter.doc) to make it more convenient for the person downloading it.

 Cover letter format example